hues-platform/cesar-p-core/docs/source/public/development/development-installation.rst

 Development Installation
 ========================

-Follow those installation instructions to be able to develop cesar-p-core libarary.
+Follow those installation instructions to be able to develop new features or bug fixes for cesar-p-core libarary.
 The project is set up using poetry for dependency management and packaging.
+Note that installing the package as editable with -e option of pip is not supported.

 - Install EnergyPlus and Pyhton according to the general installation guide :ref:`installation:Installation`